The eight lives of a unique flying boxcar, the Canadian Car & Foundry CBY-3 Loadmaster

 Last flown in late 1959, the Loadmaster was simply put aside.
 Burnelli’s spouse lost control of the aircraft at some point after the death of her husband, in June 1964, at age 68.
 Hazel Mary Goodwin Burnelli left this Earth in May 1983.
 She was 79 years old.

 The New England Air Museum of Windsor Locks, Connecticut, graciously stepped in take over the Loadmaster.
 By then, the aircraft may, I repeat may, have been an engineless derelict.
-Its remains stood for many years outside the main building of the museum.
-These remains are presently being restored.

 The Loadmaster, the last Burnelli-type aircraft built, is the also the only Burnelli-type aircraft left on this Earth.